Odjit/KindredInnkeeper/README.md

 Feel free to reach out to me on Discord (odjit) if you have any questions or need help with the mod.

 ## Details

+### Setting Up the Inn
-To get started, you must assign a clan as the inn.
-This is done by using the `.inn create` command.
-Any leader in the clan can build normally.
-I recommend having a spare account be the plot owner, if you have kindred logistics installed, to keep all settings off for that plot.
+To begin, set a clan as the inn by using the `.inn create` command to assign your current clan.
+Any clan leader can build normally within the inn.
+If you have Kindred Logistics installed, it is recommended to designate a spare account as the plot owner to keep all settings off for that plot.

+### Building the Inn
-Place a heart, and build the inn as you wish to have it.
-I recommend rooms having a wood coffin, at least one chest, and a neutral research table.
-(Make sure to move research table via build menu after spawning it, to connect it to the room)
+1. **Foundation**: Place a heart and build the inn to your specifications.
+It is advisable to include rooms with a coffin and at least one chest for storage.

+2. **Research Tables**: Utilize Kindred Schematics to create a neutral research table.
+Remember to move the research table via the build menu after spawning it to ensure it connects to the room properly.
+This is so that players do not share research unlocks without interacting with the particular table.

+### Territory Management
+To protect the inn properly, consider using Kindred Schematics to:
+- Lock or move-lock the territory once completed.
+(So players cannot move or dismantle the inn)
-For the inn to function best, I recommend grabbing Kindred Schematics to lock/movelock the territory once completed, and to block the relocation of the castle heart.
+- Block the relocation of the castle heart.

+### Room Management
 Once your layout is complete, use the `.inn addroom` command to add rooms to the inn.
 After a room is added, players can claim it using the `.inn claimroom` command.
-Players can leave their room at any time using the `.inn leaveroom` command.
+Players may leave their room at any time using the `.inn leaveroom` command.

+### Gameplay Rules
-While on the territory, players will be immune to the sun.
+- While on the territory, players are immune to sunlight.
-Players cannot build anything or change decor on the plot while in the clan.
+- Players cannot build or change decorations on the plot while in the clan.
-Players cannot loot chests in another's claimed room.
+- Players cannot loot chests in another's claimed room.
-Players can only claim one room at a time.
+- Players can only claim one room at a time.
-You cannot join the inn if you are in a clan or already have a plot.
+- Players cannot join the inn via the join command if they are in a clan or already have a plot.
-Players cannot open the door to another's claimed room.
+- Players cannot open the door to another's claimed room from the hall.
-If a player is in a room, they can leave it, even if it is not their room.
+- Players can leave a room even if it is not theirs.
-If a player goes to place a castle heart, they will be warned that that will cause them to be removed from the Inn.
-Once they again place the heart, they will get removed and anything stored in the chests will get brought to their new plot in travel bags.
+- If a player attempts to place a castle heart, they will receive a warning that this action will remove them from the inn.
+Upon placing the heart, they will be removed, and any items stored in chests will be transferred to their new plot in travel bags.

+### Known Quirks
+- As base game allows any clan member to invite, someone who owns a plot could be invited to the clan by a member.
+This does not break the inn, but would cause issues for the invited on their plot.
+They can leave the clan to fix.
+- If you leave a room as the Plot Owner, you will spawn travel bags with any remaining items at the castle heart.
+- Do not have an inn room touching (minesweeper rules) where the castle heart is.
+The heart is a little bigger than its square, and it messes with the rooms.

 ## Command List